SazeebulBashar/fake-news-detector/README.md

 ```bash
   python app.py
 ```
 Open the link from the command prompt.
-Press ctrl + left clik.
+Press ctrl + left click.
 Or
 Go to this url http://127.0.0.1:5000